Account log in

 Code of Business Conduct and Code of Ethics

-Capital Intelligence (hereafter “CI” or “the Company”) has a reputation for integrity, honesty and reliability.
+Capital Intelligence Ratings Ltd (hereafter “CI Ratings” or “the Company”) has a reputation for integrity, honesty and reliability.
 As an integral part of that reputation comes responsibility – the responsibility to provide credit opinions that are formed in accordance with the highest professional standards, that are fair and consistent with CI’s rating criteria and methodologies, and are not affected by conflicts of interest.

 All Employees are expected to adhere to the Code, as well as associated policies and procedures, both in letter and in spirit.